EFForg/https-everywhere/docs/adrs/duckduckgo-smarter-encryption.md

 ## Decision Drivers

-* Firefox has an HTTPS Only option
+* Firefox has an HTTPS-Only option
 * Browsers and websites are moving away from issues that created need for more granular ruleset maintenance.
     * Mixed content is now blocked in major browsers
     * Different domains for secure connection are now an older habit (i.e. secure.google.com)